St. Joseph Original Catholic Cemetery

 In the springtime when the flowering trees are in bloom, the panoramic views offered as you drive into the cemetery through the park-like entrance, you may see the occasional deer and wild turkeys roaming.
 The setting will be sure to put your mind at ease while seeing to the needs of the recently deceased or pre-planning your own final arrangements.

 The chapel mausoleum offers 240 traditional casket spaces with choices of either interior or exterior and 72 cremation niches located within two beautiful columns on the exterior of the mausoleum.
+We offer above-ground burial of the cremated human remains in our beautifully landscaped area called Tranquility Gardens, offering the option of an Ossuary and Columbarium Niche spaces.
+We also offer natural burial of the cremated human remains in our park like setting.
 Another feature of Baltimore Pike Cemetery worth viewing is the recently rededicated World War I and II Memorials.
 These impressive memorials have been cleaned and landscaped and are worth the trip by themselves.

-Join us for the annual Memorial Day Service at 10:00 am on Monday, May 30th.
+Join us for the annual Memorial Day Service.
 A tradition for nearly a century, the service pays homage to our veterans as well as those who have chosen Baltimore Pike Cemetery as their final resting place during the past year.
 Tradition is important at Baltimore Pike Cemetery where they have served Cincinnati families for over 155 years.